 8. Most Likely to Succeed: Preparing Our Kids for the Innovation Era by Tony Wagner and Ted Dintersmith

-This book is “an urgent call for the radical reimagining of American education in order to equip students for the realities of the twenty-first-century economy.”
+This must-read book for teachers is “an urgent call for the radical reimagining of American education in order to equip students for the realities of the twenty-first-century economy.”
 It presents a new vision of American education, one that focuses on wonder, creativity, and initiative.

 10. Smart but Scattered by Peg Dawson and Richard Guare

 Many intelligent children are struggling in schools—not because they don’t understand, but because they need support with their executive function skills (the fundamental habits of mind required for getting organized, staying focused, and controlling impulses and emotions).
-This book offers practical, realistic advice in a respectful, hopeful tone.
+This must-read book for teachers offers practical, realistic advice in a respectful, hopeful tone.

 11. Whole Brain Teaching for Challenging Kids: (and the rest of your class, too!) by Chris Biffle

-Based on compelling scientific research, this book emphasizes that students learn best when they are engaged in lessons that involve seeing, hearing, doing, speaking and feeling.
+Based on compelling scientific research, this must-read teacher book emphasizes that students learn best when they are engaged in lessons that involve seeing, hearing, doing, speaking, and feeling.
 And when kids are engaged, behavior issues subside.

 What do you do when traditional methods of rewards and consequences are not effective with students with behavioral problems?
 This book provides a different framework for understanding challenging behavior and introduces methods for solving problems collaboratively, improving communication, and building relationships.